-Organization.
-The rest of the paper is organized as follows.
+Organization: The remainder of this article is organized as follows.
 Section II describes the task model with a solution overview.
-Section III provides a response time analysis of our algorithm.
+Section III provides an RTA of our algorithm.
 Section IV discusses the technique to reduce the average energy consumption.
-In Section V and in Section VI, we discuss the simulation results and the related works.
-Section VII concludes this paper with some potential future directions.
+In Sections V and VI, we discuss the simulation results and the related works.
+Section VII concludes this article with some potential future directions.